wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 - Terms of Reference defining **WHY** we are here and **WHAT** are our objectives and hypothesist that defines the CoE's existence and purpose, for example standardization, guidance, governance, and removing blockers.
 - Weekly to bi-weekly cadence.

-Also have a look at out center of enablement working agreement poster for a crisp summary of these and other guidelines.
+Also have a look at our CoE working agreement poster for a crisp summary of these and other guidelines.

 ---